orgPatentRoot/DeepLearningCertificate/README.md

 # Frequently Asked Questions

-## Who owns the code?

-Latently is building a marketplace that allows enterprises to compose implementations into solutions and for all the developers to be compensated.
-Eventually participants will own their own code and Latently will receive a limited license allowing us to sell it on behalf of developers.
-For now though all code is going in the public domain as we build out the certificate program.
+## What languages / frameworks can I use?

+In general we prefer you use Python and Tensorflow but that is not a hard rule.

 ## How long does it take?

 This really depends on the paper and your skill level.
-Estimate between 1 week and three months.
+Estimate between 1 week and 3 months.

+## Who owns the code?

+For now all code is licensed into the public domain.
+In the future you will own your code and Latently will get a limited license to sell it on your behalf on our marketplace.